insightsengineering/coverage-action/README.md

   _Default_: `Code Coverage Summary`

-* `coverage-reduction-failure`:
+* `uncovered-statements-increase-failure`:

-  _Description_: Fail the action if code coverage decreased compared to the `diff-branch` is decreased.
+  _Description_: Fail the action if any changed file has an increase in uncovered lines compared to the `diff-branch`.
+This corresponds to pycobertura exit code 2, which indicates that at least one changed file has more uncovered lines than before (Miss > 0).
+Note that this is different from coverage rate reduction - it specifically checks for increases in the absolute number of uncovered lines.

   _Required_: `false`